metrico/qryn-docs/docs/cloud/installation.md

 !> qryn:cloud requires activation & pull tokens!
 Please [contact us](mailto:info@qxip.net) to obtain a license.

+?> ClickHouse Server LTS version 22.9 is suggested, >=22 required and 22.10 experimental

 ## 📦 Installation

 Let's install **qryn cloud** in a snap.
 All you need is a supported OS or `Docker` installed.